olson-sean-k/nym/README.md

 does not terminate the pattern, its capture includes a trailing path separator.
 If a tree wildcard does not participate in a match, its capture is an empty string with no path separator.
-Tree wildcards must be delimited by path separators (or nothing, such as the beginning and/or end of a pattern).
+Tree wildcards must be delimited by path separators or nothing (such as the beginning and/or end of a pattern).
+If a glob consists solely of a tree wildcard, then it matches all files in the working directory tree.

-The zero-or-more wildcard `*` matches zero or more of any character **except path separators**.
+The zero-or-more wildcards `*` and `$` match zero or more of any character **except path separators**.
 Zero-or-more wildcards cannot be adjacent to other zero-or-more wildcards.
+The `*` wildcard is eager and will match the longest possible text while the `$` wildcard is lazy and will match the shortest possible text.
+When followed by a literal, `*` stops at the last occurrence of that literal while `$` stops at the first occurence.

 The exactly-one wildcard `?` matches any single character **except path separators**.
 Exactly-one wildcards do not group, so a pattern of contiguous